ValeP314/pp4-future-home/README.md

 ### Fixed Bugs

 - Removed migrations made during design, using "python3 manage.py migrate futurehomeapp 0017", as 0017 included features that were removed before final deployment.
+- Pictures did not show on the deployed website, so the relevant links were reviewed and Cloudinary was checked to make sure that the static files were copied.

 ### Unfixed Bugs